khinvi/steam-game-recommender/README.md

 ## Data

-The project uses the Steam Video Game and Bundle Data from Professor Julian McAuley's research repository.
-The dataset includes:

-- 7.79 million reviews from over 2.5 million users
-- Information about more than 15,000 games
-- 615 game bundles
+We used the Steam Video Game and Bundle Data from Professor Julian McAuley's research repository.
+It is linked at the bottom.
+The dataset includes 7.79 million reviews from over 2.5 million users as well as information about more than 15,000 games and 615 game bundles

 ### Downloading Data